 You can always add other items to your registry, but getting a few containers of free formula is better than paying for everything out of pocket.

 6. Contact Local Churches

-Many churches have pantry and food donation programs.
-You’ll have to do some digging in your area, but you can call or email local churches to see if they have formula donations available.
+Many churches have pantries and food donation programs.
+You’ll have to do some research, but you can call or email local churches to see if they have formula donations available.

 Many churches are happy to give away their stock, but some may require proof of income or a small donation to receive what you need.